June 2 and 3 | Virtual Institute

-This year the Summer Institute on Teaching will be offered as a virtual conference with a single keynote and two sets of four concurrent sessions.
+This year the Summer Institute on Teaching will be offered as a virtual conference over two days each with a keynote session and multiple sets of concurrent sessions.

-Facilitators can use this Google Drive folder to share materials with attendees.
+Facilitators used this Google Drive folder to share materials with attendees.

 12:00PM – 1:00PM | Lunch break